wildfrui/fm-solutions/README.md

 This repository contains my solutions to challenges from [Frontend Mentor](https://www.frontendmentor.io/).
 Each solution is implemented with a focus on **responsive design**, **clean code**, and **best practices** for modern web development.
+I work on these solutions for additional practice and would greatly appreciate any feedback.
+I'm always open to discussing and improving any approach.

 ---